Home Ownership Program Informational Sessions

 Interested in applying for Habitat for Humanity of Sangamon County's Homeownership Program?
 Get the facts, gather information, and ask general questions during these one hour informational sessions.
 There is no fee, however, reservations are required.
 Please contact the Habitat Office, 217-523-2710 to reserve your spot.
 Choose an afternoon or evening session - All sessions present the same content and need only be attended once, unless you would like to repeat a session.
 More sessions will be scheduled as needed.

-All sessions take place at the Habitat Offices, west entrance, 2744 South Sixth Street, Springfield, IL
+2021 - All sessions are one-hour long & take place at the Habitat Offices, west entrance, 2744 South Sixth Street, Springfield, IL

 Looking for an affordable opportunity to buy a simple, decent home?